December 5, 2024

 • The Fix:

-Emergency Measures: If root rot is detected:
+Emergency Measures: If you find root rot:

-• Remove the plant from the pot.
+• Remove the plant from it’s pot.

-• Trim away any mushy, dark roots using sterilized scissors.
+• Trim away any mushy, dark roots.

 2. Underwatering